-Security model · Cloudflare Workers docs
+Security model

 Date to measure the execution time of their code, which they would need to do to carry out an attack.

-Date, we also do not permit multi-threading or shared memory in Workers.
-Everything related to the processing of one event happens on the same thread — otherwise, it would be possible to “race” threads in order to ”MacGyver” an implicit timer.
-We don’t even allow multiple Workers operating on the same request to run concurrently.
+Similarly, multi-threading and shared memory are not permitted in Workers.
+Everything related to the processing of one event happens on the same thread.
+Otherwise, one would be able to race threads in order to guess and check the underlying timer.
+Multiple Workers are not allowed to operate on the same request concurrently.
 For example, if you have installed a Cloudflare App on your zone which is implemented using Workers, and your zone itself also uses Workers, then a request to your zone may actually be processed by two Workers in sequence.
 These run in the same thread.

-So, we have prevented code execution time from being measured locally.
-However, that doesn’t actually prevent it from being measured: it can still be measured remotely.
+At this point, measuring code execution time locally is prevented.
+However, it can still be measured remotely.
 For example, the HTTP client that is sending a request to trigger the execution of the Worker can measure how long it takes for the Worker to respond.
-Of course, such a measurement is likely to be very noisy, since it would have to traverse the Internet.
+Such a measurement is likely to be very noisy, as it would have to traverse the Internet and incur general networking costs.
 Such noise can be overcome, in theory, by executing the attack many times and taking an average.

-But is an attack based on remote timers really feasible in practice?
-In adversarial testing, with help from leading Spectre experts, we have not been able to develop an attack that actually works in production.

-However, we don’t feel the lack of a working attack means we should stop building defenses.
-Instead, we’re currently testing some more advanced measures, which we plan to roll out in the coming weeks.
+In adversarial testing and with help from leading Spectre experts, Cloudflare has not been able to develop a remote timing attack that works in production.
+However, the lack of a working attack does not mean that Workers should stop building defenses.
+Instead, the Workers team is currently testing some more advanced measures.

 Step 2: Dynamic process isolation

-We know that if an attack is possible at all, it would take a very long time to run — hours at the very least, maybe as long as weeks.
-But once an attack has been running even for a second, we have a huge amount of new data that we can use to trigger further measures.
+If an attack is possible at all, it would take a long time to run — hours at the very least, maybe as long as weeks.
+But once an attack has been running even for a second, there is a large amount of new data that can be used to trigger further measures.

-Spectre attacks, you see, do a lot of “weird stuff” that you wouldn’t usually expect to see in a normal program.
+Spectre attacks exhibit abnormal behavior that would not usually be seen in a normal program.
 These attacks intentionally try to create pathological performance scenarios in order to amplify microarchitectural effects.
 This is especially true when the attack has already been forced to run billions of times in a loop in order to overcome other mitigations, like those discussed above.
 This tends to show up in metrics like CPU performance counters.

-Now, the usual problem with using performance metrics to detect Spectre attacks is that sometimes you get false positives.
-Sometimes, a legitimate program behaves really badly.
-You can’t go around shutting down every app that has bad performance.
+Now, the usual problem with using performance metrics to detect Spectre attacks is that there are sometimes false positives.
+Sometimes, a legitimate program behaves poorly.
+The runtime cannot shut down every application that has poor performance.

-In fact, fancy performance-counter based triggering may not even be necessary here.
-If a Worker merely uses a large amount of CPU time per event, then the overhead of isolating it in its own process is relatively less, because it switches context less often.
-So, we might as well use process isolation for any Worker that is CPU-hungry.
+In fact, elaborate performance-counter based triggering may not even be necessary here.
+If a Worker uses a large amount of CPU time per event, then the overhead of isolating it in its own process is relatively less because it switches context less often.
+So, the runtime might as well use process isolation for any Worker that is CPU-hungry.

-Once a Worker is isolated, then we can rely on the operating system’s Spectre defenses, just as like, for example, most desktop web browsers now do.
+Once a Worker is isolated, Cloudflare can rely on the operating system’s Spectre defenses, as most desktop web browsers do.

-Over the past year we’ve been working with the experts at Graz Technical University to develop this approach.
-(TU Graz’s team co-discovered Spectre itself, and has been responsible for a huge number of the follow-on discoveries since then.)
-We have developed the ability to dynamically isolate workers, and we have identified metrics which reliably detect attacks.
-The whole system is currently undergoing testing to work out any remaining bugs, and we expect to roll it out fully within the next several weeks.
+Cloudflare has been working with the experts at Graz Technical University to develop this approach.
+TU Graz’s team co-discovered Spectre itself and has been responsible for a huge number of the follow-on discoveries since then.
+Cloudflare has developed the ability to dynamically isolate Workers and has identified metrics which reliably detect attacks.

-But didn’t we say earlier that even process isolation isn’t a complete defense, because it only addresses known vulnerabilities?
-Yes, this is still true.
-However, the trend over time is that new Spectre attacks tend to be slower and slower to carry out, and hence we can reasonably guess that by imposing process isolation we have further slowed down even attacks that we don’t know about yet.
+As mentioned previously, process isolation is not a complete defense.
+Over time, Spectre attacks tend to be slower to carry out which means Cloudflare has the ability to reasonably guess and identify malicious actors.
+Isolating the process further slows down the potential attack.

 Step 3: Periodic whole-memory shuffling

-After Step 2, we already think we’ve prevented all known attacks, and we’re only worried about hypothetical unknown attacks.
-How long does a hypothetical unknown attack take to carry out?
-Well, obviously, nobody knows.
-But with all the mitigations in place so far, and considering that new attacks have generally been slower than older ones, we think it’s reasonable to guess attacks will take days or longer.
+At this point, all known attacks have been prevented.
+This leaves Workers susceptible to unknown attacks in the future, as with all other CPU-based systems.
+However, all new attacks will generally be very slow, taking days or longer, leaving Cloudflare with time to prepare a defense.

-On a time scale of a day, we have new things we can do.
-In particular, it’s totally reasonable to restart the entire Workers runtime on a daily basis, which resets the locations of everything in memory, forcing attacks to restart the process of discovering the locations of secrets.

-We can also reschedule Workers across physical machines or cordons, so that the window to attack any particular neighbor is limited.
+For example, it is within reason to restart the entire Workers runtime on a daily basis.
+This will reset the locations of everything in memory, forcing attacks to restart the process of discovering the locations of secrets.
+Cloudflare can also reschedule Workers across physical machines or cordons, so that the window to attack any particular neighbor is limited.

-In general, because Workers are fundamentally preemptible (unlike containers or VMs), we have a lot of freedom to frustrate attacks.
+In general, because Workers are fundamentally preemptible (unlike containers or VMs), Cloudflare has a lot of freedom to frustrate attacks.

-Once we have dynamic process isolation fully deployed, we plan to develop these ideas next.
-We see this as an ongoing investment, not something that will ever be “done”.
+Cloudflare sees this as an ongoing investment — not something that will ever be done.